frontenddogma/css-optimization-basics/manuscript/mindsets.md

 ## Stay in the Present

 Without becoming overly self-helpish or even philosophical, another useful mindset for us is to [stay in the present](https://meiert.com/en/blog/develop-for-what-is/), to stay in the now.
-This means both a rigid eye to get rid of everything (concepts, documentation, patterns, code snippets, libraries, &c.) that we don’t need and use anymore (“Know Your Needs”), as well as not to bother coding something that we don’t know to be needed _with certainty_.
+This means both a keen eye to get rid of everything (concepts, documentation, patterns, code snippets, libraries, &c.) that we don’t need and use anymore (“Know Your Needs”), as well as not to bother coding something that we don’t know to be needed _with certainty_.

 This mindset matters because it keeps our code base and our documentation clean, and hence contributes to our focus (“Do One Thing Really, Really Well,” “Keep It Simple”).